adanmoran/ROSRadar/README.md

 # ars430-ros-driver
 ROS Driver for the ARS430 Radar.
 Developed for the AUToronto SAE Team as part of AER1514 (University of Toronto).
+Implements version 0.1.2 of Continental Automotive's ethernet interface.

 Summary
 =======